New interchange opens to traffic on I-15 in North Las Vegas

-The 16-month, $63 million project officially concluded Thursday with officials touting the changes that include a modified diverging diamond interchange at Interstate 15 and U.S. Highway 93 near North Las Vegas and the widening of a 5-mile stretch of U.S. 93.
+The 16-month, $63 million project officially concluded Thursday with officials touting the changes, which include a modified diverging diamond interchange at Interstate 15 and U.S. Highway 93 near North Las Vegas and the widening of a 5-mile stretch of U.S. 93.

 The interchange was built using a design-build method that fast-tracked the process, surpassing expectations of even Nevada Department of Transportation director Rudy Malfabon.

-About 1,400 vehicles travel through the area per hour each day, including an influx of dump trucks that go to and from the nearby Republic Services landfill.
+About 1,400 vehicles travel through the area per hour each day, including dump trucks that go to and from the nearby Republic Services landfill.

 “It’s a nice thing to have because you don’t have to stop,” Malfabon said.

-Influence of the Old Spanish Trail, which ran parallel to I-15 for many miles, is seen in the interchanges design.
-The interstate has four historical marker replica pilasters with decorative bridge railings showing cross sections of mountains and sky with framed mule and donkey trains.
+Influence of the Old Spanish Trail, which ran parallel to I-15 for many miles, is seen in the interchange design.
+The interstate has four historical marker replica pilasters with decorative bridge railings showing cross-sections of mountains and sky with framed mule and donkey trains.

 Another key component of the project was the widening of U.S. 93 from two to four divided lanes from the Garnet Interchange to just north of Apex Power Parkway.
 That will help serve the 150 vehicles an hour that travel through the area, with added capacity for expansion.

-A 2-mile-long, two-lane frontage road running along side of U.S. 94 was also added, in part to serve the 2,000-acre Apex Industrial park, parallel to U.S. 93, that connects North Las Vegas Boulevard, Apex Great Basin Way and Grand Valley Parkway, with a future extension to Apex Power Parkway.
+A 2-mile-long, two-lane frontage road running alongside U.S. 93 was also added in part to serve the 2,000-acre Apex Industrial park.
+It connects North Las Vegas Boulevard, Apex Great Basin Way and Grand Valley Parkway with a future extension to Apex Power Parkway.

-“North Las Vegas has been planning to diversify the economy in the area since my mayorship … the new road (U.S. 95 widening) we just opened up is going to explode this area,” North Las Vegas Mayor John Lee said.
+“North Las Vegas has been planning to diversify the economy in the area since my mayorship. … The new road (U.S. 93 widening) we just opened up is going to explode this area,” North Las Vegas Mayor John Lee said.
 “Apex is the answer to the future growth of Southern Nevada.”

 Contact Mick Akers at makers@reviewjournal.com or 702-387-2920.
 Follow @mickakers on Twitter.